artix75/psyc/README.md

     PSDeleteNetwork(netowrk);

-And now an example of a Convolutioanl Neural Network:
+And now an example of a Convolutional Neural Network:

     #define FEATURES_COUNT 20
     #define REGION_SIZE 5